Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

  Mention how the project looks and works on different browsers and screen sizes...pc/laptop/mobile.

+ Manual Testing of the respsoniveness of the website:
+ 1. To different viewports
+  I opened the website on my phone and the responsive elements worked accordingly-viewport height, viewport weight and different photos used on differed sizes
+ On my Macbook pro:
+ On my Iphone 11:
+ On my Apple Watch:

+ Viewports tested online:

+ 2. To different browsers

  I opened the website on my laptop and it worked accordingly

- I opened the website on my phone and the responsive elements worked accordingly-viewport height, viewport weight and different photos used on differed sizes

  Browsers: Safari, Google, Internet Explorer